 From experience, we know that things can and do change without warning.
 Life is unpredictable.

-And needless to say, we are definitely living in uncertain times.
+Needless to say, we are living in uncertain times.

 The economy is in shambles and many wonder if they should go forth with their retirement plans.